B. Lynne Milgram

 2008 Activating Frontier Livelihoods: Women and the Transnational Secondhand

 Clothing Trade between Hong Kong and the Philippines.
 Urban Anthropology and Studies of Cultural Systems and World Economic Development 37 (1): 5-47.

-Keywords: Philippines: gender; formal/informal economies; legal/illegal practice; transformations in urban public space; street vending; secondhand clothing trade between the Philippines and Hong Kong; agricultural commodity chains; urban public market trade and modernization; material culture.
-Toronto: transnational entrepreneurship between the Philippines and Canada
+Keywords: Gender; formal/informal economies; legal/illegal practice; transformations in urban public space; street vending; secondhand clothing trade between the Philippines and Hong Kong; agricultural commodity chains; urban public market trade and modernization; material culture; transnational entrepreneurship between the Philippines and Canada